Skip to main content

 Kurt Gray

-Kurt Gray is a Professor in the Department of Psychology and Neuroscience, where he directs the Deepest Beliefs Lab and the Center for the Science of Moral Understanding.
+Kurt is a Professor in the Department of Psychology and Neuroscience, where he directs the Deepest Beliefs Lab and the Center for the Science of Moral Understanding.
 He studies morality, religion, robots and society, and how best to bridge political divides.

 Jeff Greene